Drearyfying/WiiU_BO2_Injector_FULLVER/README.md

 # Credits

-- Thanks for to KeyZiro (Adil) for the custom class addresses
+- Thanks for to KeyZiro for the custom class addresses (weapons etc..)
 - Radium and nonodu88 for supporting me and helping me for testing and stuff :)
 - Thanks to libwiiu members for pyGecko
+- And, Thanks to LetsTimeOut (Grizzly-Modding)

 # Also